- Student Year

 - Courses Offered By

-- College of Arts and Letters, College of Engineering, Keough School of Global Affairs, Mendoza College of Business
+- College of Arts and Letters, College of Engineering, College of Science, Keough School of Global Affairs, Mendoza College of Business

 The belief that cultural immersion animates the educational experience as much as classroom study lies at the heart of this program.
-Students partake in a full cultural program, including field trips across the entire island, museum, theatre, and gallery visits, guest lectures, sporting events, film screenings, and musical and theatrical performances.
-The four weeks in Dublin are bookended by an opening week at the Kylemore Abbey Global Center in Connemara, western Ireland, and a final week based in Kerry on the Atlantic coast.
+Students partake in a full cultural program, including field trips across the entire island, museums, theatre, and gallery visits, guest lectures, sporting events, film screenings, and musical and theatrical performances.
+The four weeks in Dublin are bookended by an opening week at the Kylemore Abbey Global Center in Connemara and a final week in Co.
+Sligo, homeland of Yeats and the heartland of the rural west.